bmaharjan17/FieldRover/README.md

 * Authorization:

-  * One cannot manage posts and view user profile without being authenticated
+  * Users cannot manage posts and view user profile without being authenticated

-  * One cannot edit or delete posts and comments created by other users
+  * Users cannot edit or delete posts and comments created by other users